A high-throughput instrument for determining the Soluble Fraction in Polypropylene

 CRYSTEX® 42 is a high-throughput and fully-automated approach for obtaining the soluble fraction in polypropylene and copolymers.
-It stands as a modern and easy-to-operate alternative to the traditional wet chemistry method based on xylene solubility, which is known for being time-consuming and for requiring constant manual handling of solvent at high temperature.
+CRYSTEX® 42 stands as a modern alternative to the traditional gravimetric or wet chemistry method based on xylene solubility.
+The results obtained in CRYSTEX® 42 show an excellent correlation with the classic gravimetric method, while obtaining better reproducibility thanks to its full automation.
+In contrast, the gravimetric analysis is known for being very time consuming, and for requiring constant manual handling of solvent at high temperature.

 CRYSTEX® 42 incorporates a high-temperature autosampler with 42 positions to analyze samples in 20mL vials (max. sample amount of 160mg).
 This system eliminates the need to handle solvent manually and it operates with less flammable solvents than Xylene (TCB or oDCB), increasing the safety level in the laboratory.

 CRYSTEX® 42 is based on the same TREF separation concept as its sibling instrument, CRYSTEX® QC, in which the sample is loaded into a TREF column twice.
 The first injection serves to measure the whole polymer and the second one remains within the column for a crystallization ramp that results in the separation of the soluble from the crystalline fraction.

 Results are very precise thanks to its full automation and to its integrated infrared detector (IR4), which measures precisely the amount of sample analysed as well as providing ethylene content information.
 Moreover, for a truly complete analysis, the instrument measures intrinsic viscosity by means of a built-in dual capillary viscometer.
 All results (concentration, ethylene content, and intrinsic viscosity) are obtained for the whole sample, the soluble fraction, and the crystalline fraction.